 Fall in Disney’s stock price

-Factors that could be impacting Disney’s stock price performance
+Factors that could be affecting Disney’s stock price performance

-Disney’s fiscal 2Q16 results disappointed investors.
-The company reported adjusted EPS (earnings per share) of $1.36, which fell 2.9% short of Wall Street analysts’ consensus estimate of $1.40.
-Another cause for worry has been that Disney’s ESPN has been steadily losing subscribers.
-Disney’s ESPN saw its number of subscribers fall from around 99 million in 2013 to 92 million in 2015.
-However, Disney stated recently that there as been an upswing in ESPN subscribers as the channel is being included in skinny bundles such as Dish Network’s (DISH) Sling TV.
+Disney’s results last quarter disappointed investors.
+The company reported adjusted EPS (earnings per share) of $1.36, 2.9% short of Wall Street analysts’ consensus estimate of $1.40.
+Another cause for worry: Disney’s ESPN business has been steadily losing subscribers.
+ESPN saw its number of subscribers fall from around 99 million in 2013 to 92 million in 2015.

-Disney makes up 0.83% of the SPDR S&P 500 ETF (SPY).
-3.5% of SPY’s holdings are in the computer sector.
-We’ll begin by looking at analyst recommendations and target prices for Disney in the next part of this series.
+We’ll begin by looking at analysts’ recommendations and target prices for Disney in the next article.